MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/retrieve-audit-data.md

 ### Actions

-There are currently 17 optionsin the [Action Column](../reference/entities/audit.md#BKMK_Action) generally correspond to messages in the system.
+There are currently 74 options in the [Action Column](../reference/entities/audit.md#BKMK_Action) generally correspond to messages in the system.
 You can use these to filter for specific operations.
 The following table includes the options:

 |Value|Label|Message|Comment|
 |-----|-----|-------|-------|